 But driving a modified car from the UK to Europe is permissible, so long as it has a valid MOT – take the certificate with you as proof.
 However, the authorities in some countries, particularly Germany, are known to force foreign modified cars off the road if they don’t meet local roadworthiness standards.

-If that happens to you, your car will have to pass the equivalent of an MOT test before it’s allowed back on the road.
+If that happens to you, your car will have to pass the local equivalent of an MOT test before it’s allowed back on the road.
 If it fails, you’ll have to get it ‘repaired’ to the relevant standards, or else have it recovered home – all at your own expense.
-Groups of modified cars are more likely to attract police attention that those travelling alone.
+Groups of modified cars are more likely to attract police attention than those travelling alone.
+Routes to the Nurburgring and Spa race circuits, which are very popular for track days, are well policed.

 We have comprehensive guides to driving in a number of European countries: